Function theory on the Neil parabola

-Let us define several important notions for this paper.
-We shall use $\mathcal{O}(X,Y)$ to denote the set of holomorphic maps from $X$ to $Y$ and $\mathcal{O}(X)$ to denote the set of holomorphic functions from $X$ to $\mathbb{C}$.
+\begin{section}{Definitions and statements of results} Let us define several important notions for this paper.
+We shall use $\mathcal{O}(X,Y)$ to denote the set of holomorphic maps from $X$ to $Y$ and $\mathcal{O}(X)$ to denote the set of holomorphic functions from $X$ to $\mathbb{C}$, where $X$ and $Y$ are complex spaces possibly containing singularities (this holds for $X$ below as well).